-Just around their first birthday, most kids develop separation anxiety.
-It’s different for every kid, but, in general, it means that children get upset when a parent wants to leave them with someone else.
+Just around their first birthday, most babies develop separation anxiety.
+It’s different for every child, but, in general, it means that they get upset when a parent wants to leave them with someone else.
 This is a completely natural part of early childhood, but it doesn’t make it any less troubling!

 Understanding what your child is going through and having a strategy to deal with it can help you both.
 Here are some tips to help you and your baby get through separation anxiety.